petedanielsmith/spotify-recommendation-system/README.md

 4. `Visualise` - Creating charts with Matplotlib and Seaborn to visualise trends and distributions.
 5. `Analyse` - Interpret what the visualisations displayed.
 6. `Unupervised Learning` - Use K-Means to cluster the data in to similar groups.
+7. `Cluster insight extraction` - Understand clusters and create user-understandable profiles.
-7. `Supervised Learning` - Use both Linear Regression and Random Forrest machine learning to create predictive models.
+8. `Supervised Learning` - Use both Linear Regression and Random Forrest machine learning to create predictive models.
-8. `Interactive Dashboard` - Use Streamlit to create an interactive dasboard to display the data and run predictive recommendations.
+9. `Interactive Dashboard` - Use Streamlit to create an interactive dasboard to display the data and run predictive recommendations.
-9. `Document` - Record findings and conclusions.
+10. `Document` - Record findings and conclusions.

 ## The rationale to map the business requirements to the Data Visualisations